mayouni/stzlib/libraries/stzlib/doc/narrations/stz-readability-writability-narration.md

 #--> [ "♥", [ "♥", [ "♥" ] ], "♥" ]
 ```

 Softanza’s `@DeepFunctionForms` showcase the power and elegance of working with complex, nested data structures.
-By abstracting away recursion, these methods allow developers to manipulate lists efficiently, accurately, and without the pitfalls of manual traversal.
+By *abstracting away recursion*, these methods allow developers to manipulate lists efficiently, accurately, and without the pitfalls of manual traversal.

 ## Multilingual Function Forms: Let Any Human Speak in Code